olebole/irafdoc/doc/system.devstatus.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. Get status information for the logical tape drive <tt>"mta"</tt>, which we have just allocated.
+  1. Get status information for the logical tape drive <span style="font-family: monospace;">"mta"</span>, which we have just allocated.
 Note that the tape position is printed only if we are the owner of the drive.
   </p>